 We propose an in-place linear time algorithm for a string over an integer alphabet $[1, \dots, \sigma]$ that consists of $\sigma$ distinct characters.
-Our assumption is slightly stronger than those of previous research in that all characters of an alphabet must appear in the input string.
-The same problem setting also appeared in~\cite{BarbayCGNN14}.
-If we are allowed to rewrite an input string, our algorithm runs also for a string over an integer $[1, \dots, \sigma]$ that some characters may not appear in the string.
-Because we can transform the string to a string over an integer alphabet $[1, \dots, \sigma^\prime]$ that consists of $\sigma^\prime \leq \sigma$ distinct characters by the counting sort~\cite{Knuth98aCountingSort} that uses the space of output suffix arrays before our algorithm runs.

 Our algorithm is based on the induced sorting framework~\cite{KoA05,NongZC11,Nong13,FranceschiniM07}, which splits all suffixes into L- and S-suffixes, sorts either of which first, and then sorts the other.
-The induced sorting framework uses two arrays: (1) a bit array of $\N$ bits to store each type of suffix, and (2) an integer array of $\sigma$ words to store a pointer for each character $\vt$ indicating the position in the suffix array where suffixes starting with $\vt$ are to be inserted.
+The induced sorting framework uses two arrays: (1) a bit array of $\N$ bits to store each type of suffix, and (2) an integer array of $\sigma$ words, for each character $\vt$, to store a pointer to the next insertion position of a suffix starting with $\vt$ in the suffix array, so this framework requires $\sigma + \N / \log \N + O(1)$ extra words in a naive way.
 Our algorithm runs in almost the same way as the previous ones~\cite{KoA05,NongZC11,Nong13,FranceschiniM07}, but it stores these two arrays in the space of the output suffix array.